wpswings/woo-gift-cards-lite/readme.md

 * **Customize Gift Card Email Template:** Upload logo, adjust logo height & width, card message length, disclaimer text, subject line, and more to tailor your gift certificate emails.

-* **Product & Category Exclusion:** With the WooCommerce Giftcard plugin, you can exclude specific categories, products, or sale items from being eligible for redemption.
+* **Product & Category Exclusion:** With the WooCommerce Giftcard plugin, you can exclude certain categories, products, or sale items from being eligible for redemption.

 * **Purchase Date on the Gift Coupon:** Show the purchase date on the gift card WooCommerce email using the shortcode [PURCHASEDATE].